openjs-foundation/cross-project-council/collaboration-spaces/COLLABORATION_SPACE_PROGRESSION.md

 #### Expectations

 Collaborations spaces in this stage are no longer active.
 The associated repository will be archived.
 Emeritus collaboration spaces should clearly state their status.
-The foundation will continue to hold the IP that was created while the collaboration space was active.
+The Foundation will continue to hold the IP that was created while the collaboration space was active.

 #### Acceptance Criteria